 NNCT is currently not approved for any GI Bill approved benefits.
 However, if you are a veteran and are affiliated with an approved veterans program, the School may offer free training to veterans who qualify under a "special provisions" student enrollment for qualified veterans.
-Please contact the school's Operations Manager for details.
+Please contact the school's Student Services Coordinator for details.
 Restrictions apply and are subject to availability of seats.

 Instruction and curriculum material is offered only in English.
 The student must be able to provide verification of their ability to speak, read, and write English.
 The student’s ability to obtain and provide a copy of a Commercial Learner’s Permit will be the basis for documentation of the student’s ability to satisfy the English proficiency requirement and/or the high school/GED equivalence requirement.
-Contact the Operations Manager for more information.
+Contact the school's Student Services Coordinator for more information.

 NNCT does not provide an interpreter and no modification of the training programs will be made to accommodate any other language.